Universidad Autónoma de Madrid (UAM), Madrid, Spain

 Neuroscience Institute «Cavalieri Ottolenghi», Dept. of Neuroscience, University of Turin (Italy)

-Enrica Boda, 39 years old.
-Enrica is a neurobiologist sand has just got a position as Assistant Professor in tenure track (RTD-B) in Human Anatomy at the University of Turin.
-She’s now working in the research group of “Physiopathology of neural stem cells” at the Neuroscience Institute of the Cavalieri Ottolenghi Foundation (NICO, Orbassano, Turin).
-Her studies are focused on the molecular mechanisms regulating the self-renewal and differentiation of neural progenitor cells (oligodendrocyte progenitors andneural stem cells) in health and disease, with a special focus on de-/dis-myelinating diseases, such as Multiple Sclerosis and neurodevelopmental disorders.
+Enrica Boda, 40 years old.
+Enrica is a neurobiologist and works as an Associate Professor in Human Anatomy at the University of Turin.
+Her research activity is based at the Neuroscience Institute of the Cavalieri Ottolenghi Foundation (NICO, Orbassano, Turin) and is focused on the molecular mechanisms regulating the self-renewal and differentiation of neural progenitor cells (oligodendrocyte progenitors and neural stem cells) in health and disease, with a special focus on de-/dis-myelinating diseases, such as Multiple Sclerosis and neurodevelopmental disorders.

 «Sapienza» University of Rome (Italy)

-Giuseppina D’Alessandro graduated in December 2004 in Industrial Biotechnology at “Federico II” University of Naples.
-In 2008 she took a Specialization in Pharmacological Research at “Mario Negri” Institute in Milan focusing her attention on ALS.
-In 2012 she took a PhD in Neurophysiology at “Sapienza” University of Rome studying Glioblastoma biology and its effect on tumor brain microenvironment.
+Giuseppina D’Alessandro graduated in December 2004 in Biotechnology at “Federico II” University of Naples.
+In 2008 she took a Specialization in Pharmacological Research at “Mario Negri” Institute in Milan focusing her attention on endogenous metabolism alterations in ALS models.
+In 2012 she took a PhD in Neurophysiology at “Sapienza” University of Rome studying Glioblastoma and its effect on tumor brain microenvironment and this is still her main research activity.
 In 2011 and 2015 she was research collaborator at Institute of Neurosciences for Hospitalization and Scientific Research (Neuromed) in Pozzilli (Isernia).
-From 2015 to present she strongly collaborated to 3-year AIRC founded project as post-doc coordinated by Professor Cristina Limatola.
+Since October 2020 she has got a position as Assistant Professor in tenure track (RTD-B) in Physiology at the Sapienza University.

 SISSA, University of Trieste (Italy)